Please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

-Although the build is still fairly close to release date, various areas lack NPCs, have different items and some were cut from the game entirely.
+Various areas lack NPCs, have early visuals, sport different items, and some locations were cut from the game entirely.
 If a location isn't here, that means it's the same in the final.
-For Wild Encounters, see our page on the differences for all areas in the game.
-For Trainer Battle differences in each location, see here.
+For Wild Encounter and Trainer battle differences in each location, see here and here.

 Many differences will have images associated with them, which can be found through clicking their text.